The trip so far is going well, and I am safe at my sister’s home; and currently, Abby and I are keeping each other’s company.

 What I did like about the food service on the Capitol

-- Four new hot options to chose from
+- Four new hot options to choose from

 - Dinner aboard the Capitol Limited that I enjoyed